ClaraTheWitch/ClaraTheWitch/README.md

 - 👀 I’m interested in computer science, mathematics, history, theater, animation, and video games.
 - 🌱 I’m currently learning about computer organization, data science, and the Tojan War.
 - 💞️ I’m looking to collaborate on nothing but school and personal projects at the moment.
-- 📫 How to reach me: Don't.
+- 📫 How to reach me: clarasiefkeprofessional@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: My current record for the hard mode in Google minesweeper is 146 seconds as of 08/28/24.